Role-players and Rehearsal Interpreters

-Role-players are casual employees of NAATI and are engaged as needed when tests are run.
+Role-players and rehearsal interpreters are casual employees of NAATI and are engaged as needed when tests are run.

 Training

-Selected role-players will be trained before taking part in a role-playing test situation.
-Role-players attending this training will be paid.
+Selected role-players and rehearsal interpreters will be trained before taking part in a role-playing test situation.
+All training will be paid.

 Confidentiality

-Selected role-players are bound by a confidentiality agreement.
+Selected role-players and rehearsal interpreters are bound by a confidentiality agreement.
 The agreement requires no aspect of the test or the candidates being shared with people outside the organisation.

 Work hours and conditions